What is precious metal clay?

 PMC Flex is one of the most advanced forms of precious metal clay.
 As the name implies, it retains its flexibility once fired making it suitable for more delicate work which might break under normal circumstances.
 It has an extremely long working time, which again means it can be quite sticky to handle (see previous PMC3 tip about using olive oil or Badger Balm to help reduce stickiness), but it does make it the best choice for complex projects liable to take a long time to model.

 Out of all the clays reviewed, PMC flex definitely has the longest drying time, so you must ensure it is fully dry before firing – ideally leave it overnight or put it in a dehydrator if you have one.
-It can be fired using a torch or a kiln, and the shrinkage rate is good at only 10%.
+It can be fired using a torch or a kiln, and the shrinkage rate is at approximately 10 – 15%.
 Like PMC3 and PMC+, this is a Fine Silver product and can be hallmarked as such.

 PMC Sterling is an altogether different product, and must not be mixed with other PMC clays due to it being a silver alloy as opposed to pure silver.
-PMC Sterling is made up of 92.5% silver and 7.5% copper like all sterling silver metal, and can ultimately be hallmarked 925.
+PMC Sterling has a silver purity of 95% and like all sterling silver metal, and can ultimately be hallmarked 925.

 The biggest difference from a making perspective, between this product and the other PMC clays, is that PMC Sterling cannot be torch fired and instead requires a specialist kiln and a two stage firing procedure – meaning that PMC Sterling is really more suitable for those who are more experienced (a fact which is also alluded to in the instructions); ‘For those with experience, the instructions are simple’.